 Seeing the canal frozen earlier this week I found myself reminiscing on a self conceived adventure duathlon I had here in South Wales a few years ago.
 I remembered I had written a blog on it and thought it seemed a great time to repost it to my new website.

-I wanted to test the Pyranha Speeder on some whitewater but was alone training in the Brecon Beacons in February and had no support.
+I wanted to test the Pyranha Speeder on some whitewater but was alone training for the Great Glen Paddle in the Brecon Beacons in February and had no support.
 I hatched a plan to park at Llangynidr and paddle the Monmouth and Brecon Canal to the aqueduct where it crosses the Usk where I would carry down to the river and paddle back to Llangynidr via the Usk’s grade 2-3 whitewater rapids.
 It would be a long day but achievable.

 Alas, when I parked up at Llangynidr the next morning there was a substantial problem; the canal was frozen!
 A quick test showed the ice was too thick to break easily and the constant effort of ice breaking with the bow would therefore be exhausting.
 I needed a new plan…